Davis County, Utah: History

 The legislature of the provisional State of Deseret defined the county in an October 5, 1850, act, which also designated Farmington as the seat due to its location midway between boundaries at the Weber River on the north and the Jordan River on the south.
 It was named for Daniel C. Davis, a captain in the Mormon Battalion.
-The county boundaries were altered in 1852, 1854, 1855, and in 1862.
-In 1880 the county gained part of the islands and waters of Great Salt Lake that had previously been attached to Salt Lake County.
+The county boundaries were altered in 1852, 1854, 1855, and 1862.
+In 1880, the county gained part of the islands and waters of Great Salt Lake that had previously been attached to Salt Lake County.
 The county boundary has remained unchanged since that time.

 During its first 50 years, Davis County grew slowly.
 With the advent of the Utah Central Rail Road in 1870, a transition to mechanized agriculture and a surge of commerce, banking, improved roads, new water systems, and electrification of homes began.
 However, by 1940, the population was barely 16,000.

 With the establishment of Hill Air Force Base in northern Davis County and southern Weber County, there was a surge in civilian employment after World War II.
 The county doubled in population between 1940 and 1950 and doubled again between 1950 and 1960 as part of the nationwide suburb boom that was occurring at the time.
-By 1990 there were 188,000 residents, and in 2000, there were 239,000.
+By 1990, there were 188,000 residents, and in 2000, there were 239,000.
 As of 2020, the county population is above 360,000.

 Geography

 Davis County has an area of 634 sqmi, of which 299 sqmi is land and 335 sqmi (53%) is water.
 It is Utah's smallest county by land area and second smallest by total area.

 The county lies generally between the Great Salt Lake on the west and the Wasatch Range on the east, which rises to a height of 9707 ft in the county at Thurston Peak.

-The Great Salt Lake is surrounded by marshland and mudflats, and lies at an average elevation of approximately 4200 ft, varying depending on the water level, which can lead to drastic changes in the lake size due to its shallowness.
+The Great Salt Lake is surrounded by marshland and mudflats and lies at an average elevation of approximately 4200 ft, varying depending on the water level, which can lead to drastic changes in the lake's size due to its shallowness.
 Davis County includes Antelope Island, the lake's largest island.
 The entire island is a state park, designated to protect natural scenery and especially wildlife on the island, which includes bighorn sheep, pronghorn, and a bison herd.

 The inhabited portion of Davis County between the lake and the mountain range is called the Wasatch Front, a narrow stretch of land that restricts north–south transportation in the county.